 I recommend the Pro unit because it lasts twice as long, throws more consistently and has 3 speeds (simulating speeds from 40 - 90 mph) as well as curve balls.
 My recommendation includes the Grobat to really get the maximum out of this combination pitching machine & training tool.

-It comes with the Pro unit, the Gro-Bat (in the size and weight of your game bat), a tri-pod to mount it on, and even free batting gloves.
+It comes with the Pro unit, the Gro-Bat (in the size and weight of your game bat), a tri-pod to mount it on, and even a free mini web glove for defensive drills.